openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ~~~~

-__NB__ When using jack mixer, the jack_mixer control must be opened manually from the Panel Icon to initiate the control.
+__NB When using jack mixer, the jack_mixer control must be opened manually from the Panel Icon to activate the control.
 Once the control is closed, it no longer has any effect on the audio signal.
+The control must be visible and indicating signal bars if signal is to be audible.__

+### aj_snapshot
+More details on the use of aj\_snapshot as an alternative to jack\_mixer to follow.

 ## Startup Script